Andy-Robertson/Andy-Robertson/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-Final year BSc (Hons) IT & Computing student, specialising in software engineering (graduating July 2025), with a Mechatronics degree and hands-on experience across engineering and IT roles.
-I enjoy building practical, user-focused applications, especially full-stack solutions using the PERN stack.
+BSc (Hons) Computing & IT graduate specializing in software engineering, with a background in Mechatronics and hands-on experience across both engineering and IT roles.
+I enjoy building practical, user-focused applications, particularly full-stack solutions using the PERN stack, that solve real-world problems.

 > 🥾 When I’m not coding, I’m out pushing boundaries, like solo hiking the **156-mile Hebridean Way**.